OSHA Heat Rule: What Employers Should Know

 Heat waves and advisories are becoming fiercer and more relentless than years past.
 Despite advanced technology that offers more accurate forecasting and buildings with widespread access to air conditioning, heat remains the deadliest weather-related threat in the U.S., claiming an average of 40 lives annually since 2011.

-Will My Company be Subject to the OSHA Heat Standard?
+OSHA Rules on Heat: Will My Company Be Subject to the OSHA Heat Standard?

-Employers in all general industry, construction, maritime, and agriculture sectors with OSHA jurisdiction may be impacted by OSHA’s new heat standard rule, particularly if employees experience any of the following heat hazards:
+Employers in all general industry, construction, maritime, and agriculture sectors under OSHA jurisdiction may be impacted by proposed OSHA heat regulations that apply to both indoor workplaces and outdoor work, particularly if employees experience any of the following heat hazards:

 • Work outdoors in warm weather